scottsauber/notes/quotes/People.md

 "People gravitate toward the standard you set, not the standard you request."

 “With gratitude, optimism is sustainable.” - Michael J Fox

+“It is difficult to get a man to understand something, when his salary depends on his not understanding it.” – Upton Sinclair